Survival In-Context: Amortized Bayesian Survival Analysis via Prior-Fitted Networks: Experiments

 \subsection{Results}

-Figure~\ref{fig:results} presents the performance of SIC relative to the baselines in terms of the time-dependent C-index.
-Overall, SIC demonstrates state-of-the-art performance across the majority of datasets.
-Across all 13 datasets, SIC is better than or on par with most dataset-specific baselines and is significantly outperformed by the best baseline on only two datasets: \texttt{FRAMINGHAM} by 0.023 and \texttt{SYNTHETIC} by 0.011 C-index points.
-It achieves statistically significant improvements on smaller datasets such as \texttt{VETERAN} compared to DeepHit and XGB, and on medium-sized datasets such as \texttt{METABRIC} compared to CoxPH and DeepSurv.
-The exact values are provided in Appendix~\ref{app:allresults}.
+Figure~\ref{fig:results} presents the performance of SIC relative to the baselines in terms of $C^{td}$.
+Overall, SIC demonstrates state-of-the-art performance across the majority of real-world datasets.
+Across all 12 datasets, SIC is better than or on par with most dataset-specific baselines.
+The only exceptions are \texttt{FRAMINGHAM} and \texttt{SUPPORT}, where the overall variability between the methods is small (except TabICL + Stacking).
+Notably, TabICL + Stacking exhibits substantially lower $C^{td}$, particularly on larger datasets.
+Survival Stacking~\citep{craig21} transforms survival data by converting the task into binary classification.
+However, transformation greatly enlarges the dataset, making it difficult to fit within the fixed context limits of classification PFNs, such as recommended 100,000 rows for TabICLv1.1 (for example, \texttt{METABRIC}, originally 1904 rows, expands to 1,131,884 rows after stacking).
+As a result, large support sets must be subsampled, and test sets often require multiple inference batches, increasing cost and reducing performance.
+This justifies the necessity of the survival prior introduced in the paper.
+The exact numerical values are provided in Appendix~\ref{app:allresults}.

-To analyze performance across datasets with respect to dataset size, we compute per-dataset ranks for each method and summarize them in Figure~\ref{fig:rank}.
-SIC achieves the best mean and median rank, suggesting strong generalizability across dataset sizes and survival tasks with only a single pre-trained model.
-Consequently, SIC shows stable performance across tasks, attaining rank 5 on only two datasets, compared to CoxPH, which shows higher variability, frequently attaining both top ranks and last-place ranks.
-Examining first-place rankings further reveals complementary strengths across dataset scales: SIC performs best predominantly on medium-sized datasets, DeepHit on larger datasets, and CoxPH on smaller datasets.

-ICL models avoid hyperparameter tuning and task-specific training by making predictions in a single forward pass, resulting in a speedup for the classification task~\cite{hollmann25, qu25}.
-We confirm that these efficiency gains also carry over to SIC in survival analysis.
-On the largest dataset, \texttt{SYNTHETIC}, SIC completes 5-fold cross-validation in 0.005h (18.3s), compared to 0.056h for XGBoost, 0.674h for CoxPH, 9.6h for DeepSurv, 19.9h for DeepHit, when performing hyperparameter tuning with 100 trials.
-This implies a substantial speed-up, making it a promising candidate for settings where fast, reliable, and well-tuned predictions are crucial, e.g., continually refreshed pipelines in clinical operations or high-throughput hypothesis testing of many endpoints in biobanks.